pjambet/blog/content/posts/select-syscall-in-rust.md

 ---

-Liked this, you _might_ like my [free online book](https://redis.pjam.me/) about Rebuilding Redis, in Ruby.
+Liked this post?
+You _might_ like my [free online book](https://redis.pjam.me/) about Rebuilding Redis, in Ruby.

 ---